eProsima/all-docs/source/eprosima-suite/eprosima_suite.rst

 -----------------

-Included in this Docker container is a set of binary examples that showcase several functionalities of the Fast DDS libraries.
+Included in this Docker container is a set of binary examples that showcase several functionalities of the Fast DDS library.
 These examples' path can be accessed from a terminal by typing

 .. code-block:: bash

  $ goToExamples

-From this folder you can access all Fast DDS' examples, both for DDS and RTPS.
-We detail the steps to launch two such examples below.
+This will change the working directory to a location containing several examples, both for DDS and RTPS.
+Below are the steps to launch two such examples.

 Hello World Example
 ^^^^^^^^^^^^^^^^^^^